SmallSat Thermal Control

 As SmallSats take on increasingly complex missions, their power requirements and heat outputs need to be adjusted accordingly.
 Electric propulsion systems, high-bandwidth communications, and other high-power devices are pushing the limits of what conventional thermal management technologies can handle.
 This leads to a need for improved thermal management systems that are lightweight, compact, and highly reliable.

-Student lead:
+Student Lead:

-Samuel T. Hart, Aaron Robinson
+Samuel T. Hart, Evan Sánchez

 Patents: